Aina Clotet: Personal life

-She's the sister of actor Marc Clotet.
+She is the sister of actor Marc Clotet.
 She's the daughter of Dr. Bonaventura Clotet, a reference in the field of AIDS research.
 Together with her brother, she is closely linked to many fundraising events for this disease.

-She's the partner of Catalan actor Marcel Borràs with whom she has two children: Juna, born in 2015, and a boy born in February 2019.
+She is the partner of Catalan actor Marcel Borràs with whom she has two children: Juna, born in 2015, and a boy born in February 2019.